 Nathan Lane biography

-Actor.
-Born Joseph Lane, on February 3, 1956, in Jersey City, New Jersey.
-Lane began acting in middle school and by the time he graduated from St. Peter's Prep high school, he had decided on a career as an actor.
-Though he was offered a scholarship to study theater at St. Joseph's College in Philadelphia, the stipend provided was not sufficient to live on, so Lane took a series of odd jobs, including bail interviewer, telemarketer, and singing messenger, while trying to land acting jobs in New York City.
-As there was another Joe Lane in the Actors' Equity organization, Lane took the first name of Nathan Detroit, a character he played in a dinner theater production of Guys and Dolls.
+Born Joseph Lane on February 3, 1956, in Jersey City, New Jersey, Nathan Lane began acting in middle school, and by the time he graduated from St. Peter's Prep high school, he had decided on a career as an actor.
+Though he was offered a scholarship to study theater at St. Joseph's College in Philadelphia, the stipend provided was not sufficient to live on, so Lane took a series of odd jobs, including bail interviewer, telemarketer and singing messenger, while trying to land acting jobs in New York City.
+As there was another Joe Lane in the Actors' Equity organization, Lane took the first name of Nathan Detroit, a character he had played in a dinner theater production of Guys and Dolls.

 In 1989, Nathan Lane won a Drama Desk Award and a Los Angeles Drama Critics Circle Award for his performance in an off-Broadway production of The Lisbon Traviata, written by Terrence McNally.
 Lane's portrayal of Mendy, a homosexual man with an obsession with the opera singer Maria Callas, showcased the actor's hilarious and heartwarming understanding of even the most flamboyant characters.
 The collaboration with McNally marked the beginning of a fruitful actor-director relationship, as Lane would go on to appear in McNally's plays Bad Habits, Lips Together, Teeth Apart, the Tony-winning Love!
 Valour!
 Compassion!, and a film version of Frankie and Johnnie.